FilipTakov/OpenMP-Batch-Image-Processor/README.md

 Run while listing all image file names to be used as arguments: ./main0.o examplefile1.png examplefile2.jpg examplefile3.jpg

-Choose any image operation you would like using the terminal instructions: "gs", "sp", "hf", "vf".
+Choose any image operation you would like using the terminal instructions: "gs", "sp", "hf", "vf", "rt".

 Retyping the operation will deselect it.
 Note that greyscale and sepia are mutually exclusive, and selecting one deselects the other.

+If Rotate is selected, type "90", "180", "270" or "-90" to proceed with rotation.
+Otherwise type anything else to cancel.

 Type "confirm" to proceed.